samjohnson208/SaugerParentage/README.md

 ### First filter investigation
 Solo work on 02/07/25 to use run_first_filter_MPR.pl script on rehead_variants_rawfiltered_svit_020625.vcf.

-Because you're running this from the sam_sai_pflav directory, you need to provide the whole path to the perl script.
+Because you're running this from the sam_sai_svit directory, you need to provide the whole path to the perl script.

 ```{bash}
 perl /project/ysctrout/hatchsauger/SaugerParentage/perl_scripts/run_first_filter_MPR.pl rehead_variants_rawfiltered_svit_020625.vcf